Man Found Shot In Car Dies In Hospital, Stockton Police Say

 The shooting happened shortly after 2:45 p.m. in the area of Prentiss Court and Plymouth Road, just south of the Benjamin Holt Drive exit off of Interstate 5.

-Police said the man was taken to the hospital in critical condition and later died from his injuries.
+Police said the man, 58, was taken to the hospital in critical condition and later died from his injuries.
 His identity is unknown at this time.

 Information regarding a suspect or motive was not available.